MK-F800 - Food processor PANASONIC - Free user manual and instructions

 Ensure all attachments and the Bowl are removed from the Motor Housing prior to storage.

-Line drawing of hands operating a portable toaster with control buttons (no text or symbols)Release Lever
+1Line drawing of hands operating a portable toaster with control buttons (no text or symbols)

-Technical line drawing of a mechanical component with no visible text or symbolsTo release the Rubber Foot suction of the Motor Housing, press on the release lever located at the bottom side of the Motor Housing at the same time as seen in the above picture and lift up.
+To release the Rubber Foot suction of the Motor Housing, press on the release lever located at the bottom side of the Motor Housing at the same time as seen in the above picture and lift up.

-Technical line drawing of a portable electronic device with attached cable and indicator lights (no text or symbols)Tilt the Motor Housing on its side, and proceed to wind up the Power Cord around the Cord Winding Area partially, leaving the Plug at the sides.
+Tilt the Motor Housing on its side, and proceed to wind up the Power Cord around the Cord Winding Area partially, leaving the Plug at the sides.

-Diagram showing a kitchen appliance with a handle and internal components, no text or symbols present(ii)
+3 (i)Diagram showing a kitchen appliance with a handle and internal components, no text or symbols present

-Technical line drawing of a mechanical assembly with gears, pulleys, and a wheel (no text or labels)(iii)
+(ii)Technical line drawing of a mechanical assembly with gears, pulleys, and a wheel (no text or labels).

-Line drawing of a rectangular container with a top platform and internal structures (no text or symbols)(i) Store the Knife Blade inside the Bowl.
+(i) Store the Knife Blade inside the Bowl.
 The Storage Case Unit is included to store the other attachments.
 Store the attachments in place as per packaging condition.

 (ii) List of attachments in Storage Case Unit: Kneading Blade, Citrus Cone, Thick Slicing Blade, Thin Slicing Blade, Fine Shredding Blade, Coarse Shredding Blade, Julienne Blade, Blade Stand, Grating Blade, Whipping Blade and Brush.

-(iii) Place the Storage Case Lid beneath the Storage Case to collect the drained water from the washed attachments
+(iii) Place the Storage Case Lid beneath the Storage Case to collect the drained water from the washed attachments.

 Note: